Online presence strategy

 - Stay up-to-date: Follow industry news and trends to be informed about changes or new happenings will equip you with tools to weigh in where relevant and also adjust your offers as necessary.

-In your notebook, create action plans on each of the strategies I mentioned above.
-Also, note useful tips from the links I shared (make sure to read and digest the articles that I linked to, they are loaded with valuable information that would help you simplify getting started with your online presence strategy).
+In your notebook, create action plans on each of the strategies mentioned above.
+Also, note useful tips from the links I shared (make sure to read and digest the articles that I linked to, they are loaded with valuable information that would simplify getting started with your online presence strategy for you).

 Do not forget to share this course with your friends and family, they’d really appreciate it.